cataWalter/skillogue-web/README.md

   profiles, messages, and connections.
 * Rate Limiting: Implement rate limiting on your Supabase functions or at the network level to prevent abuse (e.g., spamming messages or login attempts).
-* Real-time Updates: Replace the polling mechanism in Messages.js with Supabase's real-time subscriptions ( supabase.channel().on().subscribe()).
+* Real-time Updates: Replace the polling mechanism in Messages.tsx with Supabase's real-time subscriptions ( supabase.channel().on().subscribe()).
 This is more efficient and provides an instant chat experience.
 * Advanced Search: Fulfill the "improve search" TODO by adding filters (e.g., by passion, location, skill level) and potentially full-text search capabilities using Supabase's PostgreSQL full-text search.